EricZinda/Perplexity/backlog.md

 -

 Lower Pri:
 - We have 0 menus -> No. you does not have something

-- Doesn't seem like we should have to model the computer as "having the concept of menu?"
 - "who has which dish" doesn't work
 - I don't have *the* soup works because:
   - there is more than one soup so negation fails, and thus this works